- Energy

 It isn’t an unknown issue – power grid analysts are very well aware of it, and electrical operators plan for it.

-We don’t know if a lack of inertia was what caused the Spanish blackout, but there is some precedent for it elsewhere.
+The Spanish government report didn’t blame a lack of inertia for the Spanish blackout, but there is some precedent for it elsewhere.
 For example, a 2016 blackout in South Australia may have been caused by a lack of inertia[1].
 In that incident, heavy winds from a violent storm damaged criticial transmission lines, and the grid could not maintain its frequency, resulting in the entire state losing electricity.

 A 2019 blackout in the United Kingdom occurred when, thanks to lightning striking a transmission line, two major power stations disconnected from the grid at the same time.
 The frequency dropped from its usual 50 Hz to 48.8 Hz, and the grid responded by automatically offloading around 1 million customers.
 This was enough to keep the grid in order – most of the UK’s lights stayed on, and those who did lose power regained it within 45 minutes.